JavaMail Bridge Extension Swiftlet

 Overview

-The JavaMail Bridge Extension Swiftlet enables integration between SwiftMQ queues/topics and email systems using the JavaMail API.
-It provides bidirectional bridges for both inbound (mail to JMS) and outbound (JMS to mail) message flows, supporting advanced transformation, filtering, and error handling mechanisms.
+The JavaMail Bridge Extension Swiftlet provides integration between SwiftMQ queues/topics and email systems using the JavaMail API.
+It enables bidirectional message exchange: inbound bridges retrieve emails and convert them into JMS messages, while outbound bridges consume JMS messages and send them as emails via SMTP.

 Features